-I do this by either linking to related content within the post, or by placing related posts at the end of my post (you can see an example of how I interlink at the bottom of this post).
+I do this by linking to related content within the post, and by placing related posts at the end of my post (you can see an example of how I interlink at the bottom of this post).

 Placing related posts at the end of your post is similar to using one of those “related posts” plugins, but better.
 It’s better because:

 - It’s good for SEO.
-I’ve actually heard that those related posts plugins can negatively effect your search engine ranking.
+I’ve heard countless times that those related posts plugins can negatively affect your search engine ranking.

 - You control the content.
 If there’s a post you want to promote, you can bring more attention to it by interlinking it at the bottom of your post.

 Before you publish your post, make sure your permalink is optimized as well.

 A permalink is a permanent link to your blog post or page.